 The coursework establishes an in-depth physical science-centric method of thinking and problem-solving.
 After completing these classes, students may transfer to a chosen four-year institution and begin junior-level classes in physics and engineering.
 Work with your academic advisor to develop a transfer plan customized to your interests.

-ECC’s physics curriculum features close work with faculty to build a strong foundation in scientific principles and techniques.
+ECC’s physics curriculum features close work with faculty to build a strong foundation for scientific principles and techniques.
 An innovative sophomore-level summer course in modern physics introduces students to special relativity, quantum mechanics, lasers, superconductors, nuclear physics, and atomic physics.
-The laboratory component for all physics courses provides hands-on experience with the same instruments and software in use at industrial and academic research facilities.
+The laboratory component for all physics courses provides hands-on experience with the same instruments and software at industrial and academic research facilities.

 Get additional information, including course listings and class descriptions.

 If you have a passion for understanding how things work, enjoy scientific experiments and applied mathematics, and are driven to apply this knowledge toward developing new technologies and scientific theories, you should consider a career in physics.
 Browse the ECC Career Coach Website for relevant data on wages, employment, and education needed to for a career in engineering and physics or another field.

 Learn more about earning a Bachelor’s degree, earning summer credits for transfer, or dual admissions with a university by visiting University Transfer & Partnerships.

 Learn more about the Physics department at ECC!

 Earning an Associate Degree at Elgin Community College can set your career in motion.Complete online application